Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 #### Accessing the legend of a 3D Object Layer

-Legends are essential for proper display (complete communication of represented information) of 3D Object Layer (also equally applicable for other layer types).
+Legends are essential for proper display and complete communication of represented information of a 3D Object Layer.

 Clients are responsible for building legend information from the drawingInfo resource for the scene layer.
-In this scene layers and scene services behave identically to feature layers and feature services.
+Scene layers and scene services behave identically to feature layers and feature services.

 <h2><a name="_7">I3S Flexibility</a></h2>